Last Modified: 09 Jan 2015

 A headlamp or torch is recommended for around your accommodation at night.
 Some properties have limited lighting and are powered by generators that switch off at a certain time.
 It’s a good idea to bring a headlamp or torch to navigate your way around at night.

 SLEEPING BAG & MAT:

 Comfortable foam sleeping mats are provided.
-Please bring a sleeping bag or purchase one for $30. (if you do not wish to keep your sleeping bag they are donated to local charities at the end of your tour.
+Please bring a travel pillow and sleeping bag or pre-purchase as sleeping bag for $30.
+If you do not wish to keep your sleeping bag these are donated to local charities at the end of your tour.

 CLOTHING & CLIMATE:

 Winter (June, July, August) night time temperatures can reach below zero.
 Please ensure you pack appropriately.
 Warm jacket, thermals, woollen hat is advisable for the colder months.
 Depending on the region you are visiting, particularly the South, you may also need to pack waterproof trousers and a jacket.
 Daytime temperatures can be extreme from Oct to March with temperatures over 40 degrees Celsius.
 Night time temperatures can also be high at this time of year.

 Australia has relaxed attitudes to standards of dress, however the extreme sunshine can cause sunburn- particularly in summer.
 We recommend that you bring loose, cool, cotton clothing to protect yourself from the harsh sun.
 A sun hat, sunscreen and sunglasses are a must.